 If you are between the ages of 8 and 14, you're probably starting puberty.
 This stage of your life is when you change from a girl into a young woman.
 Puberty will last a few years.
-During puberty, your body will go through some amazing changes.
+During puberty, your body will go through changes.
 And your feelings may take you on a roller coaster ride.

 Your body gives you clues that you are turning into a young adult.
 You’ll notice:

 A changing shape.
 New curves may appear as you get fuller hips and bigger breasts.
 Talk with your mother or another adult you trust about helping you find a comfortable undershirt, sports bra, or regular bra to help you feel more comfortable as your breasts develop.
 One breast may be larger than the other as they start growing.
 This is normal, and they should even out over a year or so.
 It's also helpful to know that it's common for many women's breasts to not be exactly the same size.
 If that's the case, you'll like be the only one who notices.

 Hair in new places.
 Hair grows under your arms and on your legs.
 You will also grow hair in your pubic area.
 This hair may be coarser and curlier than other body hair.

 More sweat.
 You may begin to sweat more.
 Wash well each day.
 To help you stay dry and avoid odor, use an antiperspirant or deodorant in your armpits.

 Skin issues.
 Your skin may become more oily.
 The oil and dead skin can clog pores and cause acne.
 To help control acne, keep your skin clean.
 Using special skin care products to wash or apply to pimples can also help.
 Some people need prescription medicine to help control acne.
 These may be put on the skin or taken by mouth.
 Talk with a parent about seeing your healthcare provider for acne that's hard to treat at home.

 Becoming a young woman isn't always easy.
 Many girls have emotional concerns, such as: